3-4 April 2018

 Mission of IDD 2018

-This year’s IDD will be about the reality of global development in 2018.
+This year’s IDD was about the reality of global development in 2018.
 Three years after the Sustainable Development Goals (SDGs) were unveiled to the world with the most ambitious and comprehensive range of targets – from eliminating poverty to curbing carbon emissions – many countries and organizations are getting up to speed to carry out the SDGs and monitor their progress.

 What is IDD?